 Transit Stop Spacing Modifications The existing 17 curbside stops (eight inbound, nine outbound) and 23 center boarding island stops (12 inbound, 11 outbound) will be removed and replaced by 18 curbside stops (nine inbound, nine outbound) and 11 center boarding island stops (six inbound and five outbound).
 New transit shelters with Nextbus signs and advertising panels will be provided.
 Rapid service will be provided for some lines (i.e., 5, 5R, 9, 9R, 7X, as well as the F-Line) as well as local service through local bus routes (i.e., 2, 6, 7, 19, 21, 31, 38, 38R, L Owl, N Owl).
-In addition, bus routes 14, 14R, and 14X will continue to have drop-off-only stops at Market and Steuart streets; bus

-routes 81X, 30X and 10 and 12 will connot stop.
-AC Transit bus routes 800 and Market Street. vill
+In addition, bus routes 14, 14R, and 14X will continue to have drop-off-only stops at Market and Steuart streets; bus routes 81X, 30X and 10 and 12 will continue to run on Market Street but will not stop.
+AC Transit bus routes 800 and 822 will also continue to stop on Market Street.

-Design option for the approximately 0 between Octavia Boulevard and appro and Market Street intersection: • 5
+Design option for the approximately (between Octavia Boulevard and appr and Market Street intersection: •

-The outbound F, 6, and 7 stop Van Ness Avenue. s will move from nearside to far side e at
+The outbound F, 6, and 7 stop Van Ness Avenue. os will move from nearside to far side at

 Transit boarding islands The length of transit boarding islands will be increased to up to 210 feet where an F Line boarding platform exists (compared with 110 to 120 feet for typical existing islands); the width will be increased to approximately 9 feet (compared with 6.5 feet for typical existing islands).
 Maximum depth of ground disturbance associated with ground disturbance is approx. 18".

-Design option for the approximately 0.6-mile portion of Market between Octavia Boulevard and approximately 300 feet east of and Market Street intersection: 5
+Design option for the approximately 0.6-mile portion of Market Street between Octavia Boulevard and approximately 300 feet east of the Hayes and Market Street intersection:

-Integrate transit boarding isla widened sidewalks and move Avenue across the intersection the outbound isla
+Integrate transit boarding islands at Van Ness Avenue into the widened sidewalks and move the outbound island at Van Ness Avenue across the intersection.

-Loading Zones s Loading Zones will be constructed at the following locations: ions:
+Loading Zones Loading Zones will be constructed at the following loca tions:

-Between Streets Side of Market
+Between Streets Side o of Market

 North South

 Steuart St. and Drumm St. Х

 Steuart St. and Spear St. Х

-Beale St. and Fremont St. Х
+Beale St. and Fremont St. X

-Front St. and Bush St. Х
+Front St. and Bush St. X

-Fremont St. and 1st St. Х
+Fremont St. and 1st St. X

-1st St. and 2nd St. х
+1st St. and 2nd St. X

-Kearny St. and Montgomery St. х
+Kearny St. and Montgomery St. X

-Kearny St. and Grant Ave. х
+Kearny St. and Grant Ave. Х

-3rd St. and 4th St. x
+3rd St. and 4th St. Х

-Stockton St. and Cyril Magnin St. x
+Stockton St. and Cyril Magnin St. X

-5th St. and 6th St. Х
+5th St. and 6th St.